robfatland/nexus/data/api.md

                 - `robotron` for the tutorial (Periodic table) API
                 - `profilotron` for the profile API
                 - `sensortron` for the sensor API
-            - Why does the `populate` process not involve installing and activating a Python environment?

 ### Address the abstract